The Best Fluffy Pancakes recipe you will fall in love with. Full of tips and tricks to help you make the best pancakes.

 Xfinity Internet Keeps Disconnecting

-If WiFi drops occur mainly in the evening, network congestion may be the cause.
+If your WiFi drops mainly at night, network congestion may be the cause.

 Xfinity Slow Internet at Night